civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 ## Creating a PersistentVolumeClaim (PVC)

-To create a Persistent Volume Claim that will automatically trigger a PersistentVolume (PV) creation based on its specification, apply a `PersistentVolumeClaim` to your cluster.
+To create a Persistent Volume Claim that automatically triggers a PersistentVolume (PV) creation based on its specification, apply a `PersistentVolumeClaim` to your cluster.

 As an example, the following `pvc.yaml`: